A spiritual New Year’s Eve Holiday

 Where To Avoid

 In any case, if you want to enjoy a peaceful night on new year’s eve, you’d want to avoid major hotels, especially along the coast, and stay far away from the capital and larger towns.
-If you’d like to have a custom tour tailored to your needs, write to us and we’ll see right to it!
+If you’d like to have a Spiritual New Year’s Eve factored into your custom-designed tour of Sri Lanka, write to us and we’ll see right to it!